The Division of Pediatric Endocrinology & Diabetes at Stanford

-Lucile Packard Children’s Hospital Stanford is in the process of creating America’s most technologically advanced, family-friendly and environmentally sustainable hospital for babies, children and pregnant women.
-The new hospital, set to debut in December 2017, adds 521,000 square feet of building space and 149 patient beds.
+Lucile Packard Children’s Hospital Stanford has created one of America’s most technologically advanced, family-friendly and environmentally sustainable hospitals for babies, children and pregnant women.
+The new hospital, opened its doors to patients on December 9, 2017 adding 521,000 square feet of building space and 149 patient beds to its facility.

 This multidisciplinary clinic provides medical services for gender nonconforming youths and their families in one central location.
 The expert members of the Gender Clinic team consists of providers from pediatric endocrinology, adolescent medicine, pediatric urology and social services, supporting each child’s or adolescent’s gender identity.
 All our providers are members of the World Professional Association for Transgender Health (WPATH).

 The mission of the Stanford Diabetes Research Center is to support basic and clinical research to discover, apply and translate science about diabetes and it complications, to improve health and wellness.

 Subscribe to the pediatric endocrinology mailing list and receive emails regarding diabetes and the pediatric diabetes program here at Stanford.